 WWOOF (Worldwide Opportunities on Organic Farms or Willing Workers on Organic Farms) is an international network that connects volunteers and travelers to positions on organic farms, in an effort to promote and perpetuate sustainable living.

 A popular destination for WWOOFing is New Zealand, which is no surprise considering the sheer number of organic farms.

 But, what does WWOOFing really entail?
-Every opportunity is different, but you must start by joining the NZ WWOOFing website by creating a personal profile on the membership site.
+Every opportunity is different, but you must start by signing up via the NZ WWOOFing website and creating a personal profile on the membership site.
 This is where you’ll find prospective hosts, and how hosts may even find you!
 Write a little bit about yourself, and what you’d like to get out of your volunteer experience in New Zealand.
 There is currently a NZ $25 membership fee (as of August 2023).

 You can search by the map and find prospective hosts in areas you want to travel in, or even search by the skills you’ve got to offer to suit what someone is looking for.